jupegarnica/garn-validator/README.md

 ### SeriesValidationError using `isValidOrThrowAllErrors`

-If fails all items of an serie, it will throw a SeriesValidationError with all Errors aggregated in error.errors SeriesValidationError inherits from AggregateError.
+If fails all items of a serie of validations, it will throw a SeriesValidationError with all Errors aggregated in error.errors

 But if the length of the enum is 1. it will throw only this error.

+SeriesValidationError inherits from AggregateError.

 ```js
 try {